Appearance

 Getting Started

-By the end of this page you'll have Caliper enforcing your conventions after every Claude Code turn — for free, in about two minutes.
+By the end of this page you'll have Caliper enforcing your conventions after every Claude Code turn — in about 30 seconds.

 Install